clementino1971/BirdCLEF_2020/README.md

 Where filenames.py and labels.py are used to pair filenames and labels, and it is used to generate the train batches once all the 93410 arrays don't fit on memory.

 ## Models
+MultiscaleCNN_TripletLoss.ipynb - contains the training of CNN.

+Classifiers.ipynb - contains the Classifiers.

+Teste.ipynb - The notebook used to make the submissions.